danielinho23/Apalabrados/README.md

 Then, there is an input tha should be analized by the algorithm to store it in on of the tables above.
 It depends on:

-  If it is a number, it should be stored in the numbers table.
-In the number column it will store the number.
-In the acumulate column it will store the value taking into account the previous ones stored in the same table.
+ * If it is a number, it should be stored in the numbers table.
+In the "number" column it will store the number.
+In the "acumulate" column it will store the value taking into account the previous ones stored in the same table.

-  If it is a text, it should store the input in the text table.
-The input will be stored in the text column.
-The first and last letters will be stores in the start and end columns respectively.
+ * If it is a text, it should store the input in the text table.
+The input will be stored in the "text" column.
+The first and last letters will be stored in the "start" and "end" columns respectively.

-  Is there is an special character in the input it should be stored in the Characters table and the rest of the input is not taking into account.
+ * If there is an special character in the input, it should be stored in the "characters" table and the rest of the input is not taking into account.

+### Flowchart

 ![](/Nuevo.drawio.png)